Prasadrakhi2/Ai_virtual_assistent/README.md

 ### ⚙️ Setup

-- Allow microphone and nevigation of webpages.
+- Allow microphone and nevigation of webpages in your system.